autonomio/autonomio/README.md

 ### Adding new languages

 spaCy makes it reletively streamlined to create support for any language and the challenge can (and should be) approached iteratively.

+### Tested Systems

+Autonomio have been tested in several Mac OSX and Ubuntu environments (both server and desktop).